mitmath/1806/README.md

 The eigenvalues of a triangular matrix are just the values on the diagonal.
 The eigenvectors of a rank one matrix uv^T are u (eigenvalue = v^Tu) and all vectors orthogonal to v (eigenvalues = 0).
 The eigenvalues of an orthogonal matrix always have |lambda|=1 because orthogonal matrices don't change the lengths of vectors!
 The eigenvalues of the familiar 2 x 2 "rotation-by-theta" matrix might be a surprise: they are the complex numbers exp(i theta).
 The eigenvalues of a 2 x 2 matrix can be expressed simply in terms of the trace and determinant of the matrix using the quadratic formula.
 In any dimension, the trace of a matrix = the sum of the eigenvalues and the determinant of a matrix = the product of the eigenvalues.

 **Further Reading:** Textbook, Chapter 6.1 and 6.2.

+## Lecture 23 (April 12)

+When the eigenvectors of A form a basis (n linearly independent vectors for n x n A), A acts like a diagonal matrix in that basis!
+We can switch to the eigenvector basis to break difficult problems into simpler pieces.
+For example, coupled linear differential equations in multiple variables become a collection of uncoupled linear differential equations that can be solved with the tools of 1D calculus.
+That is the power of eigenvalues and eigenvectors at work!
+In matrix notation, diagonalization is expressed as A = X D X^(-1), where the columns of X are the eigenvectors of A and the diagonal matrix D has the eigenvalues of A on its diagonal.
+In the eigenvector basis A becomes X A X^(-1) = D - a diagonal matrix!
+We say that A is diagonalizable.
+Every matrix with distinct eigenvalues (no repeats) is diagonalizable.

+Matrices that are symmetric, S^T = S, are a very special type of diagonalizable matrix.
+They have a full basis of *orthonormal* eigenvectors!
+And their eigenvalues are always real (remember that many matrices can have complex eigenvalues).
+Life is good when we are dealing with symmetric matrices.

+**Further Reading:** Textbook, Chapter 6.2 and 6.3.